No H1–H3 elements found. Showing placeholder content.

 We mapped four user segments from the brief: Travelers, Nomads, Global Networkers, and Relocators.
 Each had different needs and different relationships with money.

-We chose Travelers.
-Their problems were social (shared expenses, splitting costs, settling debts) while the other segments had more individual needs (sending money home, relocation, freelance payments).
+We chose Travelers because their problems were social (shared expenses, splitting costs, settling debts) while the other segments had more individual needs (sending money home, relocation, freelance payments).

 Our survey (7 respondents) confirmed the focus: